 At the County's discretion, business hours may be reduced or extended.
 Weekend hours may be available at certain times with County approval.
-Any variations to core business hours will be posted at the facility and on the https://lex-co.sc.gov/departments/community-development/grant-programs/disaster-recoverywebsite.
+Any variations to available office hours will be posted at the facility and on the CDBG-MIT website https://lexco.sc.gov/departments/community-development/grant-programs/cdbg-mitigation.

-The Center will have an individual workstation for the County's CDBG-MIT consultant, interview areas, a Project Manager's office, a reception/waiting area, and access to men's and women's restrooms.
-The intake location is located on or near public transit and is ADA accessible.
+The intake office will have an individual workstation for the County's CDBG-MIT consultant, interview areas, a CDBG-DR/MIT Grant Manager's office, a reception/waiting area, and access to men's and women's restrooms.
+The intake office is located on or near public transit and is ADA accessible and arrangements for para-transit is available if needed through Dial-A-Ride Transit (DART).
 Program staff may also make home visits to gather registration and application information in person as necessary.

-Documents Processing

-Email Processing
+Documents Processing Email Processing

 - If the County's CDBG-MIT consultant receives application documents directly, he/she will be responsible for inclusion in their case file.
-The County's CDBG-MIT consultant will review submitted documents within two business days after they receive the emailed documents, and notify the applicant of any issues - If documents are found to be inadequate, the County's CDBG-MIT consultant will reach out to the applicant to inform them of the issue and request the applicant resubmit the correct documentation.
+The County's CDBG-MIT consultant will review submitted documents within five business days after they receive the emailed documents, and notify the applicant of any issues. - If documents are found to be inadequate, the County's CDBG-MIT consultant will reach out to the applicant to inform them of the issue and request the applicant resubmit the correct documentation.
 All applicant contacts should be documented in the file.
-All documents received at the Recovery Office will be uploaded to the applicants file, this includes documents that may be incomplete or irrelevant.
+All documents received at the Intake Office will be uploaded to the applicants file, this includes documents that may be incomplete or irrelevant.